-In order to meet the ABAWD participation requirement, the individual must attend the educational facility 20 hours per week.
-Assignment to an additional component may be necessary to meet the 20 hour requirement if the educational component is less than 20 hours per week.
+In order to meet the E&T participation requirement, the individual must attend the educational facility 20 hours per week.

 EXAMPLE: Twelve hours per week are available in the educational component.
 The participant may be placed into an EIP for at least 8 hours a week in order to meet the 20-hour participation requirement.